-- (i) The results of our analysis do not depend on the initial set chosen.
-To that end, let us look at the result of the optimization performed using two different initial conditions for maxima of equivalent physical meaning.
+optimization performed using two different initial conditions for maxima of equivalent physical meaning.
 The first type of initial condition is a Bader domain (green areas in Fig. 2, left).
 The second, for different but equivalent maxima, is a sphere, approximately centered at the positions of the maxima of the SDF (blue areas in Fig. 2, left).
-Fig. 2 (right) shows that the shape of the MPDs is independent of the initial conditions. - (ii) When Bader analysis is applied in order to identify the initial domains, the space around the central particle (water molecule in our case) is partitioned as far as the two-particle SDF shows well defined local maxima.
-When the liquid approaches a random distribution Bader analysis becomes inefficient.
-In the case of water at density $\rho_0 = 1.0$ g/cm3 and $\rho = 1.23$ g/cm3 presented in two following sections, we are able to identify and analyze domains up to within the third solvation shell (6 - 8 Å).
+Fig. 2 (right) shows that the shape of the MPDs is independent of the initial conditions.

+(ii) When Bader analysis is applied in order to identify the initial domains, the space around the central particle (water molecule in our case) is partitioned as far as the two-particle SDF shows well defined local maxima.
+When the liquid approaches a random distribution, Bader analysis becomes inefficient.
+In the case of water at density $\rho_0 = 1.0 \text{ g/cm}^3$ and $\rho = 1.23 \text{ g/cm}^3$ presented in Secs.
+V A and V B, we are able to identify and analyze domains up to within the third solvation shell (6 - 8 Å).

 An additional point that is worth discussing here is the statistics.
-In order to increase the accuracy of our calculations in the case of pure water (Sections VA and VB), we observe that all molecules are identical.
+In order to increase the accuracy of our calculations in the case of pure water (Secs.
+V A and V B), we observe that all molecules are identical.
 Therefore, each molecule can be used as the central one, with respect to which the one-particle occupancy probability is calculated.
 This procedure is employed to overcome problems related to a short trajectory simulation.
-This same operation is, however, not possible in the case of sodium (Section VC), because only one ion is present in the simulation box.
+This same operation is, however, not possible in the case of sodium (Sec.
+V C), because only one ion is present in the simulation box.
 In this case, since the problem has spherical symmetry, we increase the statistics by averaging over different orientations of the reference system centered on the ion.